 The 'Finding Augustine' project is producing a rich and readily accessible bibliographical collection concerning Augustine of Hippo and his legacy.
-This is the product of a unique international collaboration between institutions of higher learning in Europe and America.
-Two minutes about St Augustine from the Apostleship of Prayer, U.S.A.'Finding Augustine' is a joint effort between the Augustinian Historical Institute (Belgium) and Villanova University, Pennsylvania, U.S.A..
+This is the product of a unique international collaboration between institutions of higher learning in Europe and America.'Finding Augustine' is a joint effort between the Augustinian Historical Institute (Belgium) and Villanova University, Pennsylvania, U.S.A..
 Most publications in this bibliography, whether they are books, collections or articles, are organized according to a set of categories which make it possible to locate individual items according to any one of the several significant topics or ideas contained in the catalog.

 Originally published in French, this extended taxonomy is already partially translated in other languages.
 Where the translation of the key words or tags is not yet completed, the original language is used – for the time being.

 ‘Finding Augustine’ preferred to make the complete catalog – with all of its rich complexity – available now for academic and popular scientific research and information retrieval.
 Since not all of the data has yet been double-checked by one of the project’s editors, the already-verified entries have been marked with a green status indicator.

 The editors welcome each and every correction when you find that some of the published information is incorrect.